nnellans/terraform-guide/README.md

 - State Files use a custom JSON format
 - You should NEVER manually edit State Files.
 Instead, use commands like `terraform import` and `terraform state` to modify the state
 - You should NEVER store your State Files in Version Control Systems like Git:
-  - State Files often include passwords and other sensitive information
+  - State Files are stored in plain text, and they often include passwords and other sensitive information
-  - State Files are stored in plain text!
 - Make sure your State Files are stored in a secure location and accessible only by users or accounts who require access

 ### Local Backend
 - This is the default backend that Terraform will use unless you specify a different backend
-- This is just a file named `terraform.tfstate` that is automatically created in the Root Module
+- This will be created as a file named `terraform.tfstate` in the Root Module
 - Problems with a Local Backend:
   - The State File is local to your computer and can not be shared by other teammates
   - You can only use 1 local State File